Philliec459/Altair-used-to-Visualize-and-Interrogate-well-by-well-Production-Data-from-Volve-Field/README.md

 ![Altair_Image](spotfire.png)

 However, we would like to exploit the capabilities of Altair to see if we can achieve similar interactivity as what we have in Spotfire.
+The plot below was made with Altair and each portion of the plot is dynamically linked demonstrating the interactive capabilities of Altair.

 ![Altair_Image](main_plot2.png)